rrafay/tetris-game/README.md

 # tetris-game
-A Tetris game on Java
+A Tetris game on Java.
+To play the game run the Tetris.jar file.
+Enjoy!